Find a Quicker Path to Pregnancy with Preimplantation Genetic Testing

 After the biopsy, the cells are sent to an Ovation Genetics laboratory for analysis, and results are returned to your fertility specialist within seven days.
 In the meantime, your embryos have been vitrified and safely stored at your local IVF laboratory.

 The PGT-A results will tell your fertility specialist which embryo(s) have the highest chance for a successful pregnancy.
 PGT-A can also determine the sex of each embryo, if you’d like.
 Because PGT-A-tested embryos have a higher chance of success, your fertility specialist may confidently choose to transfer one embryo at a time, to help reduce the risks associated with multiple gestation and give you A Quicker Path to PregnancyTM.

 Ask your fertility specialist about PGT

 If you’d like to learn more about Ovation Genetics’ PGT programs, or if you’d like to find a fertility specialist in your area who offers our tests, please contact us.
 One of our client case specialists will be glad to help.
-Or, if you’re interested in donor eggs, please contact us for details about our affordable, all-inclusive donor egg packages.
+Or, if you’re interested in donor eggs, please contact us for details about our affordable donor egg options.